Audrey Petty

 Audrey Petty’s fiction was first published in a special issue of Callaloo dedicated to emerging African-American women artists.
 Her stories have since appeared in Painted Bride Quarterly, African American Review, StoryQuarterly, Nimrod International Journal, The Louisville Review, The Massachusetts Review, and they have been anthologized in Gumbo: An Anthology of African American Writing (Doubleday) and In the World, Not of It?: Black Writing From Chicago (Southern Illinois University Press).
 Her poetry has been featured in Crab Orchard Review and Cimarron Review

-She is the editor of High Rise Stories: Voices from Chicago Public Housing (Voice of Witness/McSweeney’s Press) and co-editor of The Long Term (Haymarket Press).
+She is the editor of High Rise Stories: Voices from Chicago Public Housing (Voice of Witness/McSweeney’s Press), co-editor of The Long Term (Haymarket Press), and poetry editor of Remaking the Exceptional: Tea, Torture, and Reparations (DePaul Art Museum).

 Full-text archives for most of these journals are available via JSTOR or Project MUSE (check with your library).